wppbav/developer.wppbav.com/docs/developer-tools/python/advanced-usage.md

 Because of the large number of available endpoints in the Fount and the highly customizable queries, some endpoints won't have extended support from the start.

 :::note Open for feedback
-If you would like to see new endpoints with full type annotation support, please open an [issue](https://github.com/wppbav/bavapi-sdk-python/issues) on GitHub with the Feature Request template.
+If you would like to see new endpoints with full type annotations and validation support, please open an [issue](https://github.com/wppbav/bavapi-sdk-python/issues) on GitHub with the "Feature Request" template.
 :::

 `bavapi` provides `raw_query` functions/methods to access all the available endpoints without existing endpoint functions/methods: